-Workers exposed to extreme heat are threatened by heat stress, a condition including multiple heat-related injuries and illnesses such as heat stroke, heat exhaustion, heat cramps, and heat rashes.
+Do you ever need to work outside during hot weather?
+Workers exposed to extreme heat are threatened by heat stress, a condition including multiple heat-related illnesses such as heat stroke, heat exhaustion, heat cramps, and heat rash.

 Heat Stress, Heat Stroke, Heat Exhaustion, Heat Cramps, Heat Rash – What’s the Difference?

-“Heat stress” encompasses various conditions such as heat stroke, heat exhaustion, heat cramps, and heat rash.
+“Heat stress” or “heat illness” are blanket terms including conditions like heat stroke, heat exhaustion, heat cramps, and heat rash.

 The most severe heat-related injury is heat stroke.
-Heat stroke occurs when an individual’s body loses the ability to control its temperature.
-When experiencing heat stroke, the body’s temperature will rise rapidly, the sweating mechanism will fail, and the body will be unable to cool down.
+When experiencing heat stroke, your body’s temperature will rise rapidly, but won’t sweat.
+Which means you won’t be able to cool down.
 If left untreated, heat stroke can be fatal or cause permanent disability.
-Symptoms of heat stroke include confusion, coma, hot and dry skin, profuse sweating, seizures, and high body temperature.
+Symptoms of Heat stroke include confusion, coma, hot and dry skin, profuse sweating, seizures, and high body temperature.

-Excessive sweat can also cause heat rash.
+Excessive sweat can also cause heat rash, also sometimes called prickly heat.
 Heat rash is an irritation of the skin marked by red clusters of pimples or small blisters in areas such as the neck or upper chest.

-Certain industries are already at significant risk of sustaining the above conditions.
-For example, firefighters, bakery workers, farmers, construction workers, miners, boiler room workers, factory workers, and landscapers are particularly susceptible.
+People who work in some professions are more at risk of experiencing heat stress conditions like heat rash, heat cramps, heat stroke or heat exhaustion.
+Firefighters, bakery workers, farmers, construction workers, miners, boiler room workers, factory workers, and landscapers are particularly susceptible.

-Further, during the warmer months, employees not usually in danger of experiencing a heat-related injury can become more exposed to the potential hazards of hot working climates.
+During warmer months, employees who may not usually be in danger of experiencing a heat-related injury can become more exposed to the potential hazards of hot working climates.

-Therefore, it is absolutely vital to take proactive preventive steps while working in hazardous temperatures and seek medical treatment or first-aid when you recognize potential symptoms of heat stress.
+It’s vital to take preventive steps while working in hazardous temperatures and seek medical treatment or first-aid when you recognize potential symptoms of heat stress.

 What Can I Do to Prevent Illness and Injury During Hot Weather?

-Fortunately, whether you work in a high-risk industry, have a condition that makes you more vulnerable, or are simply preparing to work in hotter than normal weather conditions, taking action to prevent heat stress is simple.
+Fortunately, whether you work a high-risk job, have a condition that makes you more vulnerable, or are preparing to work in hotter than normal weather conditions, heat stress prevention is simple.

-- Monitor yourself and others – Preventing heat stress is best accomplished in teams or via a buddy system.
+- Keep an eye out for each other.
+Preventing heat stress is best accomplished in teams or via a buddy system.
 While working in the heat, look out for signs of heat-related illness or injury in yourself and your coworkers.

-- Wear weather-appropriate clothing – To prevent becoming over-heated easily, wear light-colored, loose-fitting, breathable clothing made out of materials such as cotton.
-Also, wide-brim hats will protect the face, neck, ears, and surrounding areas.
+- Dress appropriately.
+To prevent over-heating, wear light-colored, loose-fitting, breathable clothing.
+Also, wide-brim hats will protect the face, neck, and ears.
 Such protection from the sun can contribute to preventing heat stress and its accompanying symptoms.

 If you were injured on the job due to hot weather, you might be entitled to receive workers’ compensation for heat stress.

-Keches Law Group’s skilled and experienced workers’ compensation lawyers can assist you.
-Contact us today.
+Contact Keches Law Group’s skilled and experienced workers’ compensation lawyers can assist you.